SergeyZaika/install-on-ubuntu20.04_wordpress_with_nginx_mariadb_php/README.md

 bash
 Copy code
-ansible-playbook -i hosts certbot.yaml --ask-vault-pass This playbook uses Certbot to obtain and install an SSL certificate for your WordPress site.
+ansible-playbook -i hosts certbot.yaml --vault-password-file ~/ansible/.vault_pass.txt
+This playbook uses Certbot to obtain and install an SSL certificate for your WordPress site.

 Install the Second WordPress Site